 36. Eliminate any perfectionist tendencies

-Students who are perfectionists are also the ones who are most likely to procrastinate.
+Students who are perfectionists are also the ones who are most likely to procrastinate on schoolwork.

 If you’re a perfectionist, set a rule for yourself that you can only work on one task at a time, and that you must complete the task before moving on to another task.